tqDrex/DailyHabitTracker/README.md

 npm start
 ```

->Ideally, the React client runs on port `3001` and communicates with the server on `http://localhost:3000`
+>The React client HAVE TO runs on port `3001` and communicates with the server on `http://localhost:3000`

 ---